Václav Karabáček: Playing career

 Karabáček was expected to represent the Czech Republic at the 2015 World Junior Ice Hockey Championships, but he was cut from the team prior to the tournament for arriving late to a team meeting.

-Karabáček was also selected with the 36th pick of the 2013 KHL Junior Draft by KHL Medveščak Zagreb.
 On May 26, 2016, Karabáček marked the end of his junior career after he was signed to a three-year entry-level contract with the Buffalo Sabres.
 He made his professional debut in November 2016 playing for the Elmira Jackals of the ECHL.
 He was named a 2017 ECHL All-Star alternate after scoring 11 points in nine games with the team.

 Karabáček was recalled by the Rochester Americans on December 14, 2016.
-He began the 2017-18 season with the Americans, but was sent down to the ECHL's Cincinnati Cyclones in November.
+He began the 2017–18 season with the Americans, but was sent down to the ECHL's Cincinnati Cyclones in November.

 Karabáček scored no goals and had only five assists in 28 games with the Cyclones, and the Sabres bought out his contract on September 20, 2018.

 Karabáček signed with HC Kometa Brno of the Czech Extraliga for the 2018–19 season on September 24, 2018.
 He went scoreless in 4 games with Brno before leaving the club for rivals Mountfield HK on October 27, 2018.